Submission guide

 7. Depending on setup, Pocket Archive may (re-)generate the presentation.

-9. The archivist can remove a resource and, optionally, all its members at any time.
+9. The depositor can remove a resource and, optionally, all its members at any time.

 Processing of the SIP (point 4 above) either succeeds or fails as a whole.
 This means that a submission will never perform only a part of the task that it is meant to complete.
 This is called an atomic operation and it is designed to ensure consistency of the data.